-Sex with a condom (and an unsuppressed viral load)
+Sex with a condom

-Scientific experts have confirmed that HIV cannot be transmitted when a condom has been used correctly; HIV does not pass through an intact latex or polyurethane condom.
-However, the law on this issue is still evolving, as are prosecutorial policy and practice.
+Scientific experts have confirmed that HIV cannot be transmitted when a condom has been used correctly; HIV does not pass through an intact latex or polyurethane condom.15 However, the law in Canada has yet to catch up, as do prosecutorial policy and practice.

-- In the three territories, according to the federal directive, even if a person had an unsuppressed viral load, there "generally" should be no prosecution against them if they used condoms, "unless other risk factors are present," because "there is likely no realistic possibility of transmission." - In Ontario and in Alberta, provincial policy and instructions for prosecutors are silent on the question of condom use.
-Based on correspondence and discussions with the Ontario Ministry of the Attorney General, someone living with HIV who uses condoms is still at risk of prosecution if they have a viral load that is higher than "low" (i.e. 1500 copies/ml).20 - Similarly, in British Columbia, the BC Prosecution Service (BCPS) has refused to say clearly that people who use condoms will not be prosecuted.
-Instead, the policy adopted by the BCPS in April 2019 says that in a case where the person living with HIV "correctly used a condom during a single act of vaginal or anal sex and HIV was not transmitted," this is a "factor" that "may weigh against prosecution."
+- In the three territories, according to the federal directive noted above, even if a person had an unsuppressed viral load, there "generally" should be no prosecution against them, if they used condoms, "unless other risk factors are present," because "there is likely no realistic possibility of transmission."16 - In Ontario and in Alberta, provincial policy and instructions for prosecutors are silent on the question of condom use.
+Based on correspondence and discussions with the Ontario Ministry of the Attorney General, people living with HIV who use condoms, but do not have a low or undetectable viral load, are still at risk of prosecution.17 - Similarly, in British Columbia, the BC Prosecution Service (BCPS) has refused to say clearly that people who use condoms will not be prosecuted.
+Instead, the policy adopted by the BC Prosecution Service in April 2019 says that in a case where the person living with HIV "correctly used a condom during a single act of vaginal or anal sex and HIV was not transmitted," this is a factor that "may weigh against prosecution."
 There is no certainty for people living with HIV in B.C. at this time.

 There are conflicting court decisions on this issue.
-In Nova Scotia, courts have found that, regardless of the HIV-positive partner's viral load, sex with a condom does not pose a "realistic possibility of HIV transmission."21 But in Ontario, a young man (who did not have a low viral load) was convicted for not disclosing his HIV-positive status before sex even though he used a condom.22 The decision is currently being appealed and is likely to be decided in 2019.
+In Nova Scotia, courts found that, regardless of the HIV-positive partner's viral load, sex with a condom does not pose a "realistic possibility of HIV transmission."18 But in Ontario, a young man (who did not have a low viral load) was convicted for not disclosing his HIV-positive status before sex despite having used a condom.19 The decision is currently being appealed and should be decided in 2019.